SethPan/SmethBot/docs/index.md

     <h1>!kick</h1>
     <p class="explanation">
-      This will <strong>kick the mentioned user</strong> out of the discord channel, but that's a mean thing to do, you cunt.
+      This will <strong>kick the mentioned user</strong> out of the discord channel, but that's a mean thing to do.
     </p>
     <ul>
       <li>!kick @SomeIdiot</li>